 Burn Back Timer

-If you think your projects may include long, continuous welding runs, look for a welder with a 2T/4T Switch.
+If you think your projects may include long, continuous bead runs, look for a welder with a 2T/4T Switch.

 In two-step (2T) mode, the trigger operates as usual.
 Press and hold the trigger to start and continue welding, and release to stop.

-In four-step (4T) mode you press and release the trigger to begin welding.
-Continue welding without touching the trigger.
-Press and release the trigger once more to stop welding.
+In four-step (4T) mode, you press and release the trigger to weld.
+Continue without touching the trigger.
+Press and release the trigger once more to stop.

-- Digital meters are handy to see actual output amperage and voltage while welding.
-During set-up, these displays will show the value of the parameter you're adjusting.
+- Digital meters are handy to see actual output amperage and voltage during operation.
+During set-up, these displays will show the value of the parameter you’re adjusting.

-- Most MIG welders under $1000 include torch and ground cables of 10 feet in length.
+- Most MIG welders under $1000 include torch and ground cables of 10 feet.